Skip to Main Content

 Where the Architecture Has to Earn Its Place

 At elevations above 2,700 metres, building anything is a statement.
 In the Mustang district of Nepal, where wind funnels hard through the Kali Gandaki gorge and the surrounding plateau has the colour and texture of fired clay, a structure either submits to the environment or fights it.
-The properties that last in this corridor do the former.
-Shinta Mani Mustang, addressed in the village of Marpha near Jomsom, sits within this logic: its design draws from the flat-roofed, thick-walled vernacular that has defined Mustang architecture for centuries, a tradition shaped by altitude, cold, and the need to shed snow rather than collect it.
+Shinta Mani Mustang, addressed in the village of Marpha near Jomsom, is a 5-star hotel in Nepal with 29 rooms and a smart casual dress code.
+Its design draws from the flat-roofed, thick-walled vernacular that has defined Mustang architecture for centuries, a tradition shaped by altitude, cold, and the need to shed snow rather than collect it.

 The broader shift in Himalayan lodging over the past decade has been from functional teahouse accommodation to a smaller tier of properties that treat the physical environment as a design brief rather than an obstacle.
 Himalayan Hideaway Resort in Pokhara operates in the foothills at a lower altitude; Dwarika's Sanctuary in Dhulikhel works heritage craftsmanship into its rooms and common spaces.
 Shinta Mani Mustang operates at the upper end of that movement, in a location that is considerably more remote and, until recently, considerably more restricted.